Tips and tricks to make Halloween less scary for toddlers and young kids

 Halloween.
 Darkness, screaming, and monsters- oh my!
 As a parent, you can’t wait to dress your little one up in a super cute costume and parade them around town for trick-or-treating.
 As soon as the Halloween decorations start to come out, you realize there is a problem.

-- Talk openly about the holiday and parts that can be scary (i.e. Monsters are not real, there are people under those masks just like you are wearing your costume)
+- Talk it out!
+Talk openly about the holiday and parts that can be scary (i.e. Monsters are not real, there are people under those masks just like you are wearing your costume).
+Try to remember that when children are young, they really believe there are monsters and aliens!
+As adults, we may take it for granted that there is a person under that mask but children need to be reminded.

-- Let your child know what to expect at events, school parties, trick-or-treating, etc. Run through the plan and list of activities to eliminate surprises.
+2. Set expectations– Let your child know what to expect at events, school parties, trick-or-treating, etc..
+Take time to run through the plan and list of activities they will be participating in to eliminate surprises and set expectations.
+Surprises are not fun when they have fangs and scary eyes!

-- Allow your child to bring a security item such as a blankie or maybe a small flashlight/glow stick to parties and trick-or-treating
+3. Security feels safe– Allow your child to bring a security item such as a blankie or maybe a small flashlight/glow stick to parties and trick-or-treating.
+These small tokens have a big impact in helping your child feel safe.

-- Help them experience the not-so-scary parts of Halloween fun!
-Try fun crafts, snacks, and preschool movies/books to make this holiday enjoyable.
+5. Make Halloween fun!
+Help them experience the not-so-scary parts of Halloween fun!
+Focus on decorating pumpkins, visit the pumpkin patch, making fun crafts, silly Halloween snacks, and preschool movies/books to make this holiday enjoyable. (see below!)

 - The Ultimate Halloween Tradition: It’s the Great Pumpkin, Charlie Brown!
 How wonderful to share this holiday tradition with your own children, right?
 Do you remember your Mom prepping you days before then getting your pj’s on and anxiously awaiting the holiday movies to start with this classic?
 Do your kids get just as excited?